 function remove_block_css() {

-wp_dequeue_style( 'wp-block-library' ); // WordPress core
+wp_dequeue_style( 'wp-block-library' ); // Wordpress core

-wp_dequeue_style( 'wp-block-library-theme' ); // WordPress core
+wp_dequeue_style( 'wp-block-library-theme' ); // Wordpress core

 wp_dequeue_style( 'wc-block-style' ); // WooCommerce